npaisley/Bash-DFT-Tools/README.md

 # HudsonGroup
-Collection of bash shell scripts for use submitting jobs, making input files, and extracting information Designed to use on compute canada serveers that are running SLURM submitting jobs with SLURM: sg16submit-Mkx.x.x.x.sh
+Collection of bash shell scripts for use submitting jobs, making input files, and extracting information Designed to use on compute canada serveers that are running SLURM

+Within the DFT_Sripts folder the following files are found Submitting jobs with SLURM: sg16submit-Mkx.x.x.x.sh

 # sg16submit-Mkx.x.x.x.sh
 reads your com file and sets `sbatch` settings for you to avoid mistakes or teh headache of doing it manually for many files